Home / Libraries Operations Updates / UW Libraries Student Guide

 STUDY SPACE (FINDING AND RESERVING SPACE)

-• Students are welcome at all 16 UW Libraries locations!
-Most libraries are located on the Seattle campus, but we also have locations at UW Tacoma, UW Bothell, and even on Friday Harbor in the San Juan Islands!
+• We have 17 UW Libraries locations!
+Most libraries are located on the Seattle campus, but we also have locations at UW Tacoma, UW Bothell, and even in Friday Harbor in the San Juan Islands!
+Students are welcome in all libraries!

 COMPUTERS, PRINTING, AND WIFI